mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Races/Tortle.md

 type: Race
 subtype: Exotic
 ---
-# Tortle
+### Tortle

-## Mordenkainen Presents: Monsters of the Multiverse

 **_Tortles have a saying: “We wear our homes on our backs.”
 These turtle folk live on many worlds, most often journeying up and down coasts, along waterways, and across the sea.
 Tortles don’t have a unified story of how they were created, but they all have a sense of being mystically connected to the natural world.
 Carrying their shelter on their backs gives tortles a special feeling of security wherever they go, for even if they visit a far, unknown country, they have a place to lay their heads._**

 **_Tortles exhibit the same range of coloration and patterns found among turtles, and many tortles enjoy adorning their shells in distinctive ways._**

+Source: Mordenkainen Presents: Monsters of the Multiverse

 - **Ability Score Increase.** When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.
 You can't raise any of your scores above 20.